2025 Roadtrip MA-KY-IL-IA-SD-WY-CO then SD-MA

 - Onboard 16AHr LifePO4 battery.
 It will run the kit as an APRS-IS Tracker for 12+ hours.

-- Peplink BR1 LTE Router with WiFi and Ethernet network.
+- Peplink BR1 LTE Router with both WiFi and Ethernet network.

-- by LTE APRS-IS as N1ATP-1 to have solid coverage so our family can follow us realtime, and
+- LTE APRS-IS as N1ATP-1 to have solid coverage so our family can follow us real time, and

 The expectation is for spotty APRS RF digi coverage East of the Missouri River and improved coverage as we get further West past the Black Hills of South Dakota.
 You can watch a combined APRS map of Cell and RF based APRS Map.